Gilbert Meilaender

-Gilbert Meilaender (born January 31, 1946) is a prominent American Lutheran bioethicist and theologian.
+Gilbert Meilaender (born January 31, 1946) is an American Lutheran bioethicist and theologian.
 He is Senior Research Professor of Theology at Valparaiso University, and served on the President's Council on Bioethics from its founding in 2002 until its dissolution in 2009.

 Early life and teaching career

 Meilaender was born on January 31, 1946.
 His father was a Lutheran pastor, and Meilaender followed in his footsteps to also become a Lutheran pastor.
 He received his B.A. from Concordia Senior College in Fort Wayne, Indiana, and went on to receive his Master of Divinity in 1972 from Concordia Seminary in St. Louis, Missouri.
 Meilaender earned his Ph.D. at Princeton University in 1976, where he studied under prominent Christian ethicist Paul Ramsey.

 Meilaender taught at the University of Virginia from 1975 to 1978 and at Oberlin College from 1978 to 1996.
 He held the Duesenberg Chair in Christian Ethics at Valparaiso University from 1996 to 2014.
 As of 2020, he is Senior Research Professor of Theology at Valparaiso University.
 He has also served as a Fellow of the Hastings Center and as Paul Ramsey Fellow at the Notre Dame Center for Ethics and Culture.